aristov/htmlmodule/readme.md

 document.body.append(websearch);
 ```

-`websearch` is a DOM structure with the respective HTML markup:
+The `websearch` variable is a DOM structure with the respective HTML markup:

 ```html
 <form action=//yandex.com/search target=_blank>